Why Does Everyone Have An LED Mask Right Now?

 What are the best LED face masks?

-Dr Kentley argues that if you are looking for an “extra boost” to your complexion while sitting on the sofa for 30 minutes, an at-home LED face mask could be well worth the investment.
+Dr. Kentley argues that if you are looking for an “extra boost” to your complexion while sitting on the sofa for 30 minutes, an at-home LED face mask could be well worth the investment.
 When narrowing down your search he’d suggest focusing on companies that have put time and research into their development.

-My top pick would be the Current Body mask, mainly thanks to its mix of different lights (red and near-infrared light, which penetrates deeper into the skin than infrared light) and its flexibility.
-Also try the Omnilux Clear Red & Blue LED Light Acne Therapy, £348, a similarly flexible (read: comfortable) mask with both red and blue light to help heal breakouts.
-Anthonia Ademuyiwa of London-based, science-focused skin studio Iṣẹdas, also rates the Rio FaceLITE Beauty Boosting Light Therapy LED Face Mask, £349 (currently on sale for £247.48), for use at home.
-This, too, features both red and near-infrared light.
+Opt for masks which have been cleared by the U.S. Food and Drug Administration (FDA) for safe use.

 AdvertisementADVERTISEMENT